hhpamu/hhpamu.github.io/_pages/cv.md

 Work experience
 ======
 * January 2021-present: **Undergraduate Research Assistant at Juarez Research Group**, University of Illinois
-  * Developed a modified Vicsek model in MATLAB to incorporate boundaries with elastic collisions
+  * Developed a modified Vicsek model in MATLAB to incorporate physical boundaries
+  * Modelled elastic collisions and implemented particle trajectory visualization using plot function
+  * Implemented data collection and organization features for exporting simulation data
-  * Currently building a hydrodynamic treadmill with a scale-free vertical microscope
+  * Currently building a hydrodynamic treadmill with a scale-free vertical microscope, to observe bacteria growth in oil-water interfaces in the ocean conditions

 * May 2021-present: **Undergraduate Research Assistant at Monolithic Systems Lab**, University of Illinois
-  * Currently testing flexible connectors for Fiber Reinforced Elastomeric Enclosures
+  * Designed and fabricated flexible connectors using 500psi Dragon Skin 30 silicone to emulate a physical pin joint for Fiber Reinforced Elastomeric Enclosures (FREEs)
-  * Designed custom parts for injection molding of connectors
+  * Designed custom parts for injection molding of connectors using Creo and 3D printed the molds
   * Developed a modified silicone injection molding fabrication method for connectors
+  * Manufactured custom FREEs for testing the connectors
+  * Currently testing flexible connectors for FREEs

 * March 2020, September 2021-present: **MechSE Innovation Studio Volunteer**, University of Illinois
-  * Assisted students in setting 3D prints for ME X70 design courses
+  * Assisted an average of 10 students per day in setting 3D prints for mechanical design and project-based courses
+  * Maintained the equipment in working condition and troubleshot technical issues to ensure smooth operation of equipment and services
-  * Monitored prints for quality and prevented failures
+  * Monitored student prints for quality and prevented failures

 * August 2019-December 2019: **Illinois Formula Electric**, University of Illinois
   * Part of the Aerodynamics and Composites subsystem